decretist/ICMCL17/proceedings/ICMCL17.md

 closely later in the presentation, the noun *calumnia* has 6 unique declined forms.
 A regular Latin verb has 120 conjugated forms, although not all of them are unique, and that does not include the participial forms.
-I did not count the number of unique forms that a first conjugation deponent verb like *calumnior*, *calumniari*, *calumniatus* has, but the number is large.
+I have not counted the number of unique forms that a first conjugation deponent verb like *calumnior*, *calumniari*, *calumniatus* has, but the number is large.
 So if we want to use distinctive vocabulary as a basis for determining